 - Continuously modify the system to provide a foundation for efficiently delivering not just the current business value but future business value as well

-The second choice is better.
-Refactoring—the activity of improving the internal structure or operation of a code base without changing the external behavior—is a means to this end.
+The second choice, refactoring, is better.
 With continuous refactoring, the useful life of an Enterprise’s investment in software assets can be extended as long as possible, and users can continue to experience a flow of value for years to come.
 Refactors enable an emergent design to ensure the system continues to meet future business needs.
 Refactors are a special type of Enabler story in SAFe and, like any other Story, they must be estimable, demonstrable, and evaluable, as well as accepted by the Product Owner.

 Figure 1 illustrates the essence of Refactoring, which is the modification of any software entity—a module, method, or program—to improve its structure or viability, without changing the external functionality.

 For example, refactors may accomplish such things as increases in processing speed, sourcing different internal data, or improving security concerns.
 Another type of refactoring involves streamlining some aspect of the code to make it more efficient, more maintainable, or more readable.

 Refactoring mandates that each change is tested immediately to verify the accomplishment of the desired goal.
 A refactor may be broken into a series of sequential micro-refactors in order to accomplish a larger goal; each small refactor must be tested to ensure correctness.
 This iterative process preserves the integrity of the software at any stage.